HaxeFoundation/haxelib/README.md

 neko bin/haxelib.n -R http://$(docker-machine ip):2000/ search foo
 ```

-To run integration tests with the local development server, set `HAXELIB_SERVER` and `HAXELIB_SERVER_PORT` and then compile "integration_tests.hxml":
+To run integration tests with the local development server:
 ```
+# prepare the test files
+haxe prepare_tests.hxml

+# set `HAXELIB_SERVER` and `HAXELIB_SERVER_PORT`
+# note that `HAXELIB_SERVER` is also used for the tests to connect to the MySQL server for resetting database
 export HAXELIB_SERVER=$(docker-machine ip)
 export HAXELIB_SERVER_PORT=2000

+# run the tests
 haxe integration_tests.hxml
 ```
 Note that the integration tests will reset the server database before and after each test.